bullenweg/bullenweg.github.io/README.md

 Matt responds:

 > By “turning off” do you mean my life should end? ~[@photomatt](https://x.com/photomatt/status/1844153949198352622)

+The next day:

+> Thank you for clarifying. 🙏 I get a lot of actual death threats, so am pretty sensitive to it. ~[@photomatt](https://x.com/photomatt/status/1844344699496300711#m)

 #### Automattic's "associate general counsel" Neil Peretz suggests Matt is out of control